-Through Artist led workshops (Sept 2016-April 2017) in the 20 communities, we will create content through drawing and oral storytelling activities inspired by common themes that capture British and Indian intangible culture.
+Through Artist led workshops (Sept 2016-April 2017) in the 20 communities, we have created content through drawing and oral storytelling activities inspired by common themes that capture British and Indian intangible culture.

-This material will inspire 20 hand-painted Bengal silk scrolls.
-Ali and an international team of artists will lead Textile residencies in Murshidabad (Jan 2017) and in Thurrock (July 2017) for 30 – 40 artists, craftspeople and students in each country.
+This material inspired 20 hand-painted Bengal silk scrolls.
+Ali and an international team of artists led Textile residencies in Murshidabad (Jan 2017) and in Thurrock (July 2017) for 30 – 40 artists, craftspeople and students in each country.

 An online exchange using Facebook and other social media platforms will be curated by Mike Johnston, senior lecturer in Digital Media at Bath Spa University, working with independent Bengali film maker Korak Ghosh and a team of students from Satyajit Ray Film and Television Institute, Kolkata to enable participants and audiences to connect and share content.
 Kevin Rushby, Guardian travel writer will write an online journal for this website, enabling an international artistic and literary community to follow and contribute digitally.

-Silk River is part of Totally Thames that runs from 1-30 September 2017
+Silk River was part of Totally Thames that ran from 1-30 September 2017

 Silk River – Documentary